 string alignment, small code modifications and more, more, more...

 (guess what? larger packages include win32 executable built using mingw)

 Full changelog is available here.

-Lots of internet docs and technical details I've read before putting my
+Lots of internet docs and technical details I've read before putting my hands into mp3guessenc.

 In early months of 2011 I stumbled upon this small utility, released back in